Estimating the distribution of marks of a homogeneous marked Poisson process: Motivation and description of the data generating mechanism

-We model the neutron beam, or counting process $X_0(t)$, as the sum of the counting processes that count the number of neutrons that arrive at the face of the detector in $[0,t]$, for the individual type neutrons.
-Thus we let the number of neutrons with wavelength $\mu_{r}$, which we may label $r$-neutrons, be denoted by $X^{(r)}_{0}(t)$, where $X^{(r)}_{0}(t)$ is a counting process such that $X^{(r)}_0(t) =0$ and with intensity $\lambda_r$, for $r = 1, \dots, s$.
-We write $X_0(t) = \sum_{r=1}^s X^{(r)}_{0}(t)$ for the total number of neutrons that arrive at the face of the detector; then $X_0(t)$ is a counting process with $X_0(0)=0$.
+We model the total neutron beam, the counting process $X_0(t)$, as the sum of counting processes of the individual types neutrons that count the number of neutrons that arrives into detector in the time interval $[0,t]$.
+Thus, we let the number of neutrons with the wavelength $\mu_{r}$, which we may label as $r$-neutrons, be denoted by $X^{(r)}_{0}(t)$, where $X^{(r)}_{0}(t)$ is a counting process such that $X^{(r)}_0(t) =0$ and with intensity $\lambda_r$, for $r = 1, \dots, s$.
+Then, $X_0(t) = \sum_{r=1}^s X^{(r)}_{0}(t)$ is the total number of neutrons that arrives into the detector.